Tayyaba-Abro/CodSoft-Internship-Task---Titanic-Survival-Prediction/README.md

 -- 8. Parch: Represents the number of parents or children that a passenger had aboard the Titanic.
 -- 9. Ticket: The ticket number associated with the passenger's ticket.
 It is an alphanumeric identifier.
 -- 10. Fare: The fare or price paid by the passenger for their ticket.

+These column details provide a clear understanding of the dataset's features, which is essential for data analysis, feature engineering, and building predictive models.
+Each column has a specific role and type of data, and some may be more relevant than others for predicting passenger survival or for other analysis tasks related to the Titanic dataset.